edgelesssys/constellation/rfc/image-discoverability.md

 ```

 - For AWS, the image lookup table contains the AMI IDs for each region
-- For Azure, the image lookup table contains the image IDs for the CVM and Trusted Launch images
+- For Azure, the image lookup table contains the image IDs for the CVM images
 - For GCP, the image lookup table contains the image ID
 - For QEMU, the image lookup table contains a URL to the QEMU image